E-commerce

 Seasonality

-Compare period to comparable period: a spike can mask a structural drift.
+Compare comparable period to comparable period: a spike can hide a structural shift.

 Segments

-New vs returning, mobile vs desktop, country: global averages often lie.
+New vs returning, mobile vs desktop, countries: global averages often lie.

 Link with marketing